Penile Doppler Ultrasound: What the Test Actually Measures

 What Doppler Ultrasound Measures

-A penile Doppler ultrasound is a specialized ultrasound exam used to evaluate blood flow in erectile tissue.
+They're a specialized ultrasound exam used to evaluate blood flow in erectile tissue.

-Ultrasound uses sound waves to create images of structures inside the body.
-In this case, the imaging allows physicians to observe how blood moves through the arteries and veins during an erection.
+The imaging allows physicians to observe how blood moves through the arteries and veins during an erection.

 If blood flow into the penis is clearly reduced, the test may point toward circulation problems.
 If blood enters normally but drains away too quickly, the test may suggest the erection isn’t able to stay firm.